Evans Cherry: History

-Ieuan Evans, who is a horticulturist, and was a specialist in plant disease and a research scientist for Alberta Agriculture, discovered a gardener, identified as "Mrs Bower," who lived northeast of Edmonton near Fort Saskatchewan.
-She had been growing cherry trees which bore abundant fruit that dated to 1923.
-The orchard was being destroyed to make room to build a Federal jail, so Boward invited Evans to take some of the orchard's trees both for the Alberta Tree Nursery and for his personal use.
+Ieuan Evans, who is a horticulturist, and was a specialist in plant disease and a research scientist for Alberta Agriculture, discovered a gardener, identified as "Mrs Bower," living northeast of Edmonton near Fort Saskatchewan, who had been growing cherry trees that bore abundant fruit dating back to 1923.
+The orchard, though, was about to be destroyed to make room to build a Federal jail, so Bower invited Evans to take some of the orchard's trees both for the Alberta Tree Nursery and for his personal use.
 Evans discovered suckers from the cherry trees were easy to propagate and to grow so he distributed them to a wide circle of acquaintances and friends.
 Response from those growing the vigorous tree with its excellent fruit was very positive.
 However at that time, nurseries refused to sell the now-named Evans Cherry tree believing, despite the evidence, that cherries would not grow on the Canadian prairies.
 Eventually, nurseries like the DNA Gardens near Red Deer, Alberta began propagation and selling the trees.
 Later, a Winnipeg Manitoba nursery began selling thousands of the trees, and at present they sell out every year.
 The tree, now in the public domain, has been sold as cuttings as well as having been tissue cultured in parts of Canada and the United States.